 “The transformation was stunning, and the experience was very uplifting for the Hitchcock staff and clientele, leaving them with a feeling that someone out there cares,” says Progressive Real Estate Construction Manager Scott Green.
 “Hearing that was reward enough.
 Being able to save our unused equipment from landfills is a nice bonus.”less

 Since 2007, we’ve reduced our annual regional electric consumption by 67,253,561 kWh*

 To support our sustainability efforts, we donate PCs and office equipment to non-profit organizations for reuse.

 Most of our recycling efforts are related to paper, glass, aluminum, plastic and cardboard.

-See 2016 results for these efforts below.
+See 2017 results for these efforts below.

-In 2016, we recycled 14,906 pounds of ink and toner cartridges and reused 5,253 pounds of ink and toner cartridges through UpCycle.
+In 2017, we recycled 12,504 pounds of ink and toner cartridges and reused 6,704 pounds of ink and toner cartridges through UpCycle.

-Our efforts to run an environmentally responsible business once again put us in Newsweek’s Green Rankings.The popular online magazine ranked us among the best of the U.S.’s largest companies based on our corporate sustainability and impact on the environment.
+Once again, our efforts to run an environmentally responsible business put us in Newsweek’s Green Rankings.
+We’ve made each published list since 2012.The popular online magazine ranked us among the best of the U.S.’s largest companies based on our corporate sustainability and impact on the environment.

 In 2017, due to our efforts to encourage a paperless customer experience, we avoided mailing about 3 million pounds of paper.